-Are you getting a bit annoyed by the rubbish articles that repeat the misleading idea that there are only a few alternatives to Goodreads?
+Are you getting a bit annoyed by the rubbish articles that suggest there are only a few alternatives to Goodreads?

-Following on from my last post about why we need an ebook alternative to Goodreads, here's a live list of book and reading tracking sites I've discovered while working on my own service for ebook readers, Libreture.
+Following on from my last post about why we need an ebook alternative to Goodreads, here's a live and growing list of reading tracking sites I've discovered while working on my own service for ebook readers, Libreture.

-(Note: I'm only including services that are accessible and fully functional through a website - not app-only.)
+- Only includes services that are accessible and fully functional through a website - not app-only!

 Anobii is a vertical social network, dedicated to book lovers and all readers.
 Anobii is the richest source of information on books in Italy and the most independent.
 Sign up and search Anobii to find useful, interesting information on millions of books, share opinions with other readers, and see what other Anobiians think by reading their reviews and opinions.

 BingeBooks is an online community — created by authors and book lovers — to foster book discovery.
 Our goal is to help you discover new books, genres and authors that you’ll fall in love with.
 Discover your next great read and share your book smarts at BingeBooks, our new gathering place for book lovers.
 Ready to binge?